Aloha Editor

 // but not neccessarily fully initialized

-Aloha.jQuery('body').bind('aloha', function() {
+Aloha.jQuery('body').on('aloha', function() {

 // Aloha is initialized here